-We took a trip to Portland’s Rose Garden last weekend.
-As I wandered through the seemly endless rows of roses, I found myself contemplating this quote by Dale Carnegie:
+As we wandered through the seemly endless rows of roses at Portland's International Rose Test Garden, I found myself contemplating this quote:

 One of the most tragic things I know about human nature is that all of us tend to put off living.
 We are all dreaming of some magical rose garden over the horizon instead of enjoying the roses that are blooming outside our windows today.